erimcg/Using-D3js/05_09_polygons.md

 ```
 <figure class="sandbox"><figcaption>Figure 1.
 6 points (left), outline of convex hull (right). </figcaption></figure>

-D3.js provides a function named `d3.polygonHull` which computes the set of points that produce a convex hull.
+D3.js provides a function named `d3.polygonHull` which computes the minimal set of points that produce a convex hull.

 + [d3.polygonHull(points)](https://github.com/d3/d3-polygon#polygonHull) - Takes an array of `points` and returns a subset of `points` that form the perimeter or "hull".